tomlurge/converTor/docs/notes.md

 # TODO

-torperf
-  update github
+better handling of falsy command line arguments

+logging
+  what's wrong with sl4j and do we need it? how to exclude .DS_Store warning on mac

+build nochmal

 write documentation
+  rationale
+  tools used
+  inner workings

 ask iwekah for review

 repair hdfs on server